 Long-term watering plans are environmental water planning documents.
 They describe the ecological objectives and targets for priority water-dependent assets (rivers and wetlands) in a given region, and the corresponding environmental watering requirements for these objectives.
 They are prepared by DELWP in accordance with obligations under the Basin Plan.

 There are three long-term watering plans, one for each surface water resource plan area in Victoria: Northern Victoria, Victorian Murray and Wimmera-Mallee.

 In Victoria, long-term watering plans are based on site-based environmental water management plans prepared by catchment management authorities together with local communities and stakeholders.

-The Wimmera-Mallee long-term watering plan was updated in September 2020, and the Northern Victoria and Victorian Murray long-term watering plans are due to be updated in June 2021.
+The Wimmera-Mallee long-term watering plan was updated in September 2020.
+The Northern Victoria and Victorian Murray long-term watering plans were updated in June 2021.

 - Wimmera-Mallee LTWP (PDF, 6.0 MB).
 Accessible version (DOCX, 7.1 MB)

 - Victorian Murray LTWP (PDF, 4.8 MB).
 Accessible version (DOCX, 4.9 MB).

 - Northern Victoria LTWP (PDF, 6.5 MB).
 Accessible version (DOCX, 4.6 MB).